fivethirtyeight/data/primary-candidates-2018/README.md

 Column | Description
 -------|--------------
-`Gender` | “Male” or “Female.”
-Supplied by Ballotpedia.
 `Partisan Lean` | The FiveThirtyEight partisan lean of the district or state in which the election was held.
 Partisan leans are calculated by finding the average difference between how a state or district voted in the past two presidential elections and how the country voted overall, with 2016 results weighted 75 percent and 2012 results weighted 25 percent.
 `Race` | “White” if we identified the candidate as non-Hispanic white; “Nonwhite” if we identified the candidate as Hispanic and/or any nonwhite race; blank if we could not identify the candidate’s race or ethnicity.
 To determine race and ethnicity, we checked each candidate’s website to see if he or she identified as a certain race.
 If not, we spent no more than two minutes searching online news reports for references to the candidate’s race.
 `Veteran?` | If the candidate’s website says that he or she served in the armed forces, we put “Yes.”
 If the website is silent on the subject (or explicitly says he or she didn’t serve), we put “No.” If the field was left blank, no website was available.